Margaret Cobb Ailshie: Publisher of the Statesman

 Ailshie was the first woman publisher of the Idaho Statesman, and the paper described her as fearless.
 As publisher of the Statesman she followed the policies provided by her father, Calvin Cobb.
-Ailshie held the post from 1928–1959 and guided the newspaper to greater growth.
+Ailshie held the post from 1928 to 1959 and guided the newspaper to greater growth.

 Ailshie became publisher when her father died in 1928.
 A year later she married attorney James F. Ailshie Jr., son of Idaho Supreme Court Justice James F. Ailshie and former United States District Attorney.
 The marriage ended in divorce in 1937, and the Ailshies had no children.

 When Calvin Cobb purchased the paper, it was only a tri-weekly.
 In 1942 Ailshie led the Statesman to produce an evening paper.
 Ailshie led the paper to reach a circulation goal of 50,000 for the Sunday edition.
 She founded a new site for the Statesman building.
 At the time it faced Steunenberg park, and surrounded the Ada County courthouse.

 The newspaper achieved a daily circulation of 30,000 in the early 1940s under her leadership.
 Writing in 1947, American journalist John Gunther described Ailshie as "an extreme reactionary–something to the right of Louis XIV or Boies Penrose say–and a genuine patrician."